russ-hensel/python_opinions/README.md

 # python_opinions
-Some of my own opinions about python with code
+Some of my own opinions about python with code to illustrate them.

 The first one is on ini/config/parameter files.